 3 Key Benefits of a CDP

 - Incremental revenue generation—By providing meaningful insight into customer behavior and content preferences, CDPs enable marketers to unearth new opportunities and act on them quickly.

 - Saving marketing costs—By leveraging a CDP’s customer intelligence, marketers can reduce marketing costs through suppression and optimization tactics.

-- Increased operational efficiency—By integrating customer data and empowering self-service operations to business professionals, CDPs eliminate operational bottlenecks between technical and business teams.
+- Increased operational efficiency—By integrating customer data and empowering self-service operations to business professionals in a unified view, CDPs eliminate operational bottlenecks between technical and business teams.

 “With [ActionIQ], we were able to marry the usability of a typical campaign management solution with infrastructure grade architecture and scalability.
 Meaning, they know how to make a useful product for marketers, and build tech you can actually integrate into a modern infrastructure.

 Nick Rockwell, Former CTO of the New York Times

 “Personalization is impossible if marketers don’t have the means to understand the needs of customers on an ongoing basis.
 Setting up a centralized customer data platform (CDP) to unify paid and owned data from across channels is essential to these efforts."